The PingID SDK adapter for PingFederate permits the option to replace the customer server with PingFederate for pairing and authenticating a user.

 a mobile device.

 - This flow only supports the mobile web view.
-The user is authenticated as part of PingFederate authentication flow, and after the user is successfully authenticated, control is returned to the mobile application and trust with PingID SDK server is initiated.
+The user is authenticated as part of the PingFederate authentication flow, and after the user is successfully authenticated, control is returned to the mobile application and trust with the PingID SDK server is initiated.
 The adapter returns control to the mobile application.